-Glenbard Township High School District 87 participates in the Illinois State Seal of Biliteracy program.
+Glenbard Township High School District 87 will participate in the Illinois State Seal of Biliteracy program in the 2021-2022 school year.
 The program recognizes high school graduates who have attained a high level of proficiency in one or more languages in addition to English, by designating on a student's transcript and high school diploma his or her receipt of the State Seal of Biliteracy.
 By law, Illinois public universities must grant college credit for students who have earned the Seal of Biliteracy.